+Flash drive

+Highlighter

+Thesaurus

-Flash drive Highlighter Thesaurus MLA Handbook 9th Edition APA Handbook 7th Edition Minimum technological requirements and skills:
+MLA Handbook 9th Edition

+APA Handbook 7th Edition

-D2L:
+Minimum Technological Requirements and Skills:

-Students need a thorough understanding of the college's online learning management system (LMS), Desire to Learn (D2L).
+D2L: Students need a thorough understanding of the college's online learning management system (LMS), Desire to Learn (D2L).
 This includes being able to access the course homepage and navigating the tabs within the course.
 Students should also understand the Turnitin program and the Turnitin Similarity reports generated through electronic submission of writing assignments.

-Microsoft Word:

-Students are required to use Microsoft Word to compose and submit writing assignments; therefore, students should have basic computer skills in order to navigate and complete this portion of the curriculum in a timely manner.
+Microsoft Word: Students are required to use Microsoft Word to compose and submit writing assignments (A free download for Office 365 is offered through the myNFC portal); therefore, students should have basic computer skills in order to navigate and complete this portion of the curriculum in a timely manner.
 The ability to correctly format essays in MLA and APA is a critical component to the course.
 ALL writing assignments are composed and submitted for grading electronically.

-Cengage:

-All ENC 1101 courses will have a graded online component through Cengage MindTap.
+Cengage: All ENC 1101 courses will have a graded online component through Cengage MindTap.
 This component consists of both readings and activities via the Cengage Mindtap English Handbook E-text.

-For these reasons, it is most advantageous if students have a personal computer with the Microsoft Word processing program (free download available via myNFC portal) and Internet access at home.
+For these reasons, it is most advantageous if students have a personal computer and Internet access at home.
 If they do not, students should plan on spending additional hours each week on campus (or somewhere with computer/Internet availability) in order to stay on the course pace and complete course activities.
+Students may also wish to contact the library for information on Verizon hotspots available for check out.